-There's a wide range of restaurants in Val Thorens to suit all tastes, and budgets.
-Read our guide on all the best places to eat in Val Thorens and where to find your favourite style of cuisine.
+There's a wide range of restaurants in Val Thorens to suit all tastes and budgets.
+Read our guide on all the best places to eat and where to find your favourite style of cuisine.

 At lunchtimes, most restaurants will offer a well-priced 'Plat du Jour' (dish of the day), normally consisting of locally-sourced meat, potatoes and a salad or seasonal vegetables.